How did the idea of « Translitorânea » come about and why did you choose this title for your project?

 « Translitorânea » was realized between 2012 and 2014.
 What came out of this work and in what form was it shared?

-This work was the subject of an exhibition in Brazil in 2014, when I made a small catalogue.
-This catalogue is in the form of an object presented in an envelope, containing a few postcards – anti-postcards, in fact – and a geographical map, which I have entitled « the map of encounters », listing the names of all the people I met during the trip and the place of the encounter.
+This work was the subject of an exhibition in Brazil in 2014 when I made a small catalog.
+This catalog is in the form of an object presented in an envelope, containing a few postcards – anti-postcards, in fact – and a geographical map, which I have entitled « the map of encounters », listing the names of all the people I met during the trip and the place of the encounter.

 What project(s) are you currently working on?

-I work a lot on my city in Brazil, dealing with issues related to our relationship to the other, to urban space and its visible and invisible systems of power.
+I work a lot in my city in Brazil, dealing with issues related to our relationship with each other, to urban space and its visible and invisible systems of power.
 I have just finished work on the issue of real estate speculation, a very important issue in Florianópolis, which I have entitled « The Park ».
 Other work is in progress.
 I also want to do something about the political crisis that is currently shaking the country.